 How to Make Lemon Meringue Pie Crust

-When ready to use, remove one portion of dough and place it on a lightly floured work surface.
+- Roll out the crust: When ready to use, remove one portion of the dough and place it on a lightly floured work surface.
 Roll it into a 12-inch round, about ⅛-inch thick.

-Place the pie crust in the pie plate, pressing on the bottom and sides.
+- Form and chill: Place the pie crust on the pie plate, pressing on the bottom and sides.
 Trim and pinch the edges to crimp.
 Chill in the refrigerator for 2 hours.